Where to Stay in Philadelphia: 8 Best Areas

 When you walk through Northern Liberties, you will see sanctioned projects by the Mural Arts Philadelphia.
 On buildings, local artists have designed and painted murals.
 For example, if you walk 2nd and Poplar Streets, you will see murals of eagles, a portrait of Benjamin Franklin, and a large painting of a bison.
 Murals do change and rotate so each experience is new.

 Each August, Northern Liberties hosts a huge event called the Northern Liberties 2nd Street Festival.
 This festival is fun for the whole family.
 During the day there are kid-friendly activities and games.
 There is live music, amazing performers, craft sales, and food/drink vendors.
-As the evening wears on, the live entertainment does not stop.
-You can enjoy beer and cocktails while enjoying the live bands.

 When you plan to visit Fishtown or Northern Liberties, there are a small bed and breakfast inns and Airbnbs.
 The best hotels to stay in are located just over half of a mile away in Center City.
 When you stay at one of these hotels, you will get the benefits of a large hotel and still be able to easily access the small-town feel of Fishtown and Northern Liberties.